Get

 1. Examine the Foot

 The first form of action should be to examine the foot.
 (Note that your dog may bite you if in pain, so you may need to muzzle them for your safety).
 If the glass piece is small, you may attempt to remove it with clean, disinfected tweezers.
-However, if there are pieces embedded too deeply to remove comfortably, take your dog to your vet or the nearest emergency vet immediately for prompt treatment.
+However, if there are pieces embedded too deeply to remove comfortably, take your dog to a vet or the nearest emergency vet immediately for prompt treatment.
 You should also contact the vet before leaving for advice on what to do to make your dog as comfortable as possible while in transport.

 vet examining dog's paw